alaudet/raspi-sump/docs/upgrade.md

 This will create a file `support_date_time.txt` in the `/home/__username__/raspi-sump/support` directory that can be attached to a support request.

 This text file will provide key information to diagnose any issues when requesting support.
 There is no sensitive information in the file except the name of the /home/user folder.
 If you are uncomfortable posting this info you can email it to me instead.
+You can also encrypt the file with GPG using my [GPG Key](https://www.linuxnorth.org/gpgkey.html).

 For support open an issue on the Github Issue Tracker or consider joining our discord server.